tbergeron/vagrant-php/README.md

 * Web server is accessible with http://13.37.13.37 (IP address can be changed in Vagrantfile)

-* Vagrant automatically setups database with this setup:
+* Vagrant automatically generate a MySQL root password in `/root/.my.cnf`

-    * Username: developer
-    * Password: password
-    * Database: developer

 ## Installed components